BullionBear/binance-mongo/README.md

 - model.WsDepthEvent
 model.WsDepthEvent is the custom type to control the mongoDB's field, the content should be related to mongo/initdb.go

+## Develop Process
+### Add a new channel
+1. Select a channel, it can be websocket event or restful response
+2. Base on the channel, add gRPC proto
+3. Add the proto to genproto and generate protocol by makefile
+4. Create service, implement according to pb in service.go
+5. Register to cmd/server/main.go
+6. Create a new client in cmd/client
+7. Add build command in Makefile
+8. Add new collection in script
+9. Run and test
+10. Add new Dockerfile and push to ECR
+11. Go to Production

 ## Production
 The app is running on AWS Fargate